 16. Camp Creativity

-Michaels craft stores will hold Camp Creativity classes for kids throughout the summer from June 11 through July 27.
-Advance sign-up is required and classes cost between $2 and $5 depending on the age of the child.
-Classes will feature a camp-themed set of crafts each week, with the exception of Fridays, when kids create their own slime.
+Michaels craft stores will hold Camp Creativity classes for kids throughout the summer from June 10 through July 26.
+Advance sign-up is required and classes cost $3.
+This year's classes range in theme from "fantasy creatures" to "jungle journey" and are listed on the Michaels website.

 17. Kids in the kitchen